16 Top-Rated Attractions & Things to Do in Hua Hin

 Before this small town of 60,000 people became a tourists' favorite, it was best known for being home to Klaikangwon Palace, the summer residence of one of Thailand's former kings back in the 1920s.
 Today, it's the perfect getaway to some of the country's best national parks and quietest beaches.

-If you're thinking of stopping by here when visiting Thailand, plan your travels with our list of the top attractions and things to do in Hua Hin.
+If you're thinking of stopping by here when visiting Thailand, plan your sightseeing with our list of the top attractions and things to do in Hua Hin.

 Most people who come to this sleepy town come here for the beach.
 While other beach towns in Thailand are all about the nightlife, Hua Hin is a much quieter destination where you can truly lie down on the beach for hours of peaceful sun-worshipping.

 Hua Hin's beach stretches for four kilometers --and while it might not be the largest or the whitest in Thailand, it makes up for it by being great for swimming, offering lots of family-friendly things to do (kitesurfing and banana boat rides included), and always having deckchairs and umbrellas available for rent.
 Beach vendors selling refreshments and local souvenirs and crafts are often around (without being pushy) in case you need to stock up on goods without walking too far.

 Built for King Vajiravudh (Rama VI) as a summer retreat in the 1920s, Maruekhathaiyawan Palace is constructed entirely of teak wood and sits right on the beach.

 The clever design of the palace – which sits on pillars and is made up of several sections connected by long covered corridors – allows for perfect air circulation and keeps the place cool in the hot and humid Thai afternoons.
 There's even a corridor leading straight to the beach and the Queen's former bathing pavilion.